sealerio/sealer/docs/site/src/docs/advanced/raw-docker-baseimage.md

 #### Step 4: replace sealer hacked docker

-Replace `/var/lib/sealer/data/overlay2/{layer-id-1}/cri/docker.tar.gz` with the file you download in step 3. **Attention** that you should make sure the file name is same as 'docker.tar.gz' after replacement.
+Replace `/var/lib/sealer/data/overlay2/{layer-id-1}/cri/docker.tar.gz` with the file you download in step 3, Before replacement you should do some handles.  **Attention** that you should make sure after replacement the compressed file name and untarred working directory tree is same as before.
+In this case, you should untar the file you download in step 3, enter the `docker` directory and tar all files in this directory with an output file whose name is `docker.tar.gz`.

 #### Step 5: replace sealer hacked registry